wesleycamargo/azure-docs.pt-br/articles/stream-analytics/stream-analytics-monitor-and-manage-jobs-use-powershell.md

  		# Log in to your Azure account
 		Add-AzureAccount

-		# Select the Azure subscription you want to use to create the resource group
+		# Select the Azure subscription you want to use to create the resource group if you have more than one subscription on your account.
 		Select-AzureSubscription -SubscriptionName <subscription name>

-		# Set the appropriate Azure mode to access Stream Analytics cmdlets
-		Switch-AzureMode AzureResourceManager

-		# Optional - Create an Azure resource group
-			# If Stream Analytics has not been registered to the subscription, remove remark symbol below (#) to run the Register-AzureRMProvider cmdlet to register the provider namespace
+		# If Stream Analytics has not been registered to the subscription, remove remark symbol below (#) to run the Register-AzureProvider cmdlet to register the provider namespace.
 		#Register-AzureProvider -Force -ProviderNamespace 'Microsoft.StreamAnalytics'

 		# Create an Azure resource group